bschaeffer/getopti/README.md

     $args = Getopti::read_args();
     $results = $opts->parse($args);

+## Output

+To output usage information for the above command, use `$opts->help()`.
+It would look something like this:

+    cmd write
+     A really, really hard way to create a file!

+    command options:
+     -N, --name [PATH]       set the name of the file -C, --content CONTENT   add content to this file

+    global options:
+         --help              show help information for a given command

 ## Results

 After setting up the above command, running `$opts->parse()` would default to returning an array similar to this: